 The EVTA, an all volunteer group, relies on the support of citizens, businesses and governmental bodies of the three-county community in Surry, Wilkes and Yadkin.
 Their volunteers come from a host of occupations and bring varied interests and skills as they build trails and add activities.
 In Elkin, the trail follows the old Elkin and Alleghany Railroad bed alongside the Elkin Creek.
 The trail generally follows the 1896 and 1906 NC Railroad Charter routes to Stone Mountain and Sparta.
 In 2012, EVTA published a historical book about the old Elkin and Alleghany Railroad.
 Many longtime community members were pleased to have the stories of their ancestors memorialized in this book, The E&A Railroad Revisited.
 The book gave the trail a new purpose and historical meaning.
 It honored the work of many citizens who toiled to carve out the railroad grade almost a century ago and it brought new life to a rail line that had been untouched for nearly eighty years.

 The MST and the E & A Rail Trail, which overlap, are not the only trails in the Elkin area.
-The Overmountain Victory Trail is a national historic trail that commemorates the 1780 march of patriots and its eastern terminus was in Elkin beside the then Elkin River where Major Joseph Winston mustered Surry County Citizens from an area that included both current Yadkin, Surry and Wilkes counties.
-The ETVA has worked with the Overmountain Victory Trail Association to assist them in trail marking and other efforts to establish an off road trail to Kings Mountain, NC.
-EVTA also coordinates with the Yadkin Riverkeeper to promote and support events such as the Tour de Yadkin and the Yadkin River Trail, a “Blue” trail enjoyed by folks on canoes, kayaks or inner tubes.
+The Overmountain Victory National Historic Trail commemorates the 1780 march of patriots to the Battle of King’s Mountain in South Carolina.
+At this trail’s eastern terminus in Elkin beside the then Elkin River, Major Joseph Winston mustered a patriot militia from an area that included what is today Yadkin, Surry and Wilkes counties.
+The ETVA has worked with the Overmountain Victory Trail Association to assist them in trail marking and other efforts to establish an off-road trail to Kings Mountain, SC.
+EVTA also coordinates with the Yadkin Riverkeeper to promote and support events such as the Tour de Yadkin and the Yadkin River Blueway Trail, enjoyed by canoers, kayakers and tubers.

 EVTA volunteers work regularly increasing access to user-friendly trails.
-The trail boasts seven Eagle Scout projects, including multiple benches, a viewing deck, two rest shelters, a 40-foot bridge and a kayak and canoe rack.
-School groups, professional organizations (really any volunteers) can help build or maintain trails, install native plants and help with many other tasks through the organization.
+The trail boasts numerous Eagle Scout, Girl Scout, club/school projects and individual lead projects projects, including multiple benches, a viewing deck, two rest shelters, a 40-foot bridge and a kayak and canoe rack, with more in progress.
+School groups, professional organizations (really any volunteers) can help build or maintain trails, install native plants and help with many other tasks through the EVTA.
 The best way for new volunteers to find out about opportunities is through the EVTA website and Facebook page.

-EVTA embraces the history of the Elkin Valley and surrounding three counties, while focusing on its mission to enrich the greater community with access to the green spaces and outdoors that make the area unique and beautiful.
-This group is radically enriching all of our lives in the area.
+EVTA embraces the history of the Elkin Valley and surrounding three counties, while focusing on its mission to enrich the greater community with access to the area’s unique green spaces and natural beauty.
 The EVTA is more than trails and bridges.
-It is an organization with a big heart and a strong will to continue forging a way for this community to both enjoy and enhance its beautiful natural surroundings.
+It is an organization with a big heart and a strong will to both protect and enjoy the area’s beautiful natural surroundings.